-Use the appropriate disassembly procedure - if the lifting nut is outside the jack on the screw, the jack is a Keyed for Traveling Nut (KFTN), also called a "rotating screw", otherwise the jack is a translating model.
+Use the appropriate disassembly procedure - if the lifting nut is outside the jack on the screw, the jack is keyed for traveling nut (KFTN), also called a "rotating screw", otherwise the jack is a translating model.
 Handle machined parts with care, and maintain an "order of disassembly" to aid in re-assembly.
 Remove all couplings, screw support bearings, etc. before beginning disassembly.